jkjung-avt/jkjung-avt.github.io/_posts/2018-09-23-hand-detection-tutorial.md

 layout: post
 comments: true
 title: "Training a Hand Detector with TensorFlow Object Detection API"
-excerpt: "This is a tutorial on how to train a 'hand detector' with TensorFlow object detection API."
+excerpt: "This is a tutorial on how to train a 'hand detector' with TensorFlow Object Detection API.
+All code used in this tutorial are open-sourced on GitHub.
+Just follow ths steps in this tutorial, and you should be able to train your own hand detector model in less than half a day."
 date: 2018-09-23
 category: "tensorflow"
 tags: tensorflow